 will support, by viewing the expert-mode Configure dialog's Transmit

 tab and ensuring the Allow Gating checkboxes are appropriately

 enabled and the maximum hop count is properly set.
 Note that it is possible for YAAC to function as a

-digipeater and Rx-only I-gate simultaneously by setting these
+digipeater and receive-only (Rx) I-gate simultaneously by setting these

 if permitted in your jurisdiction.
 Use of Rx-only I-gates is discouraged as it